Hi there, and welcome to Moto Domains – a website about all things Dirt Bikes.

 Sharing What I Have Learned

-As I love all things Dirt Bikes and have over 40 years of experience to share, what better way to share my passion with like-minded people than with Moto Domains.com.
+I love all things Dirt Bikes and have over 40 years of experience to share, so what better way to share my passion with like-minded people than with Moto Domains.com.

 Why This Website?

-My goal for this website is to provide useful bike setup information, riding tips, product reviews, bike reviews, famous rider biographies and events, some fun stuff, and links to suppliers of recommended quality riding gear and accessories.
+This website is dedicated to providing useful bike setup information, riding tips, product reviews, bike reviews, famous rider biographies and events, some fun stuff, and links to suppliers of recommended quality riding gear and accessories.

 Founder of Moto Domains